-10 Things You Need to Clean After the Flu
+10 Things You Need to Clean After Coronavirus or the Flu

-The flu virus can last on surfaces far longer than you might expect—here's what you need to disinfect to prevent sickness from spreading.
+The flu and coronavirus can last on surfaces longer than you'd think—here's what you need to disinfect to prevent sickness from spreading

-Your smartphone is a bacteria hazard on a typical day.
+Your smartphone is a germ hazard on a typical day.
 When you're sick, however, it's nearly toxic.
-Indeed, research shows phones can carry many types of pathogens and bacteria that could possibly make you ill.
-If you handle your phone regularly while you're sick with the flu, you could be leaving behind microscopic cells that you could pick back and share with others later.
-Wipe your phone with a disinfecting wipe daily.
+Indeed, phones can carry many types of pathogens and bacteria, that could make you ill, according to a study published in the Iranian Journal of Microbiology.
+If you handle your phone regularly while you're sick, you might be leaving behind microscopic cells that you could pick back and share with others later.
+Because your phone is one of the most likely objects to become contaminated with Covid-19, the CDC recommends wiping it daily with a disinfecting wipe.
 If someone in your family is sick, don't let them use—or touch—your phone.
-These are 7 times you think you have the flu—but don’t.

 Sheets and pillowcases

-Odds are that—if you or your child has been sick with the flu—your pillowcases and sheets are contaminated.
-The flu virus doesn’t live on soft surfaces as long as it can on hard surfaces, but it will linger.
-When the sick person has finally rounded the corner and is feeling well, it's time to strip the bed and wash the sheets on the hottest setting possible (at least 140°F).
+Odds are that if you or your child has been sick with a virus, your pillowcases and sheets are contaminated.
+Viruses don't live on soft surfaces as long as they do on hard surfaces, but they will linger.
+When the sick person feels better, it's time to strip the bed and wash the sheets on the hottest setting possible, the CDC says.
 If your pillows are washable, they should also go through a cycle.
-If your pillows can't be washed, set them aside for a few days to let any lingering virus die off before putting them back on the bed.
+If your pillows can't be washed, set them aside for a few days to let any leftover virus die off before putting them back on the bed.
+The CDC also recommends disinfecting your machine by cleaning your washer with bleach at least once a month.
+Make sure to disinfect clothing hampers as well.
 Here are 10 reasons to take the flu more seriously.

-A flu-induced fever can leave you chilled and shaking, and it’s not unusual to have a collection of blankets you use to wrap up and keep warm while you're coping with the symptoms of the flu.
-Those blankets, however, need a bath once you're better.
-Again, experts recommend you wash the blankets in the hottest cycle the blankets can tolerate.
+A fever can leave you chilled and shaking, so you likely wrap up in blankets to keep warm while you're coping.
+Those blankets need a hot bath once you're better.
+To disinfect blankets, follow the same advice for sheets and pillows.
+Wash in the hottest water possible and add a color-safe bleach.
 A hot dryer cycle will also help kill any flu germs that remain.
 Another option: Put the blankets in a bag and leave them for at least 24 to 48 hours (longer is better) to let the virus die.
 Check out why a fever makes you feel cold.

-While you're in the bathroom, take a look around: The flu can make a biohazard site out of your bathroom.
-Used tissues, saliva on the sink, and infected hands wiping the virus on faucet and toilet handles.
-Take a minute to wipe everything down and dispose of any tissues yourself that may have missed the wastebasket.
+While you're in the bathroom, take a look around.
+Viruses can make a biohazard site out of your bathroom, Dr. Khoury says.
+Used tissues, saliva on the sink, and infected hands leaving the virus on faucet and toilet handles.
+Take a minute to wipe down everything with an EPA-approved disinfectant and dispose of any tissues yourself that may have missed the wastebasket.

-Ethyl alcohol (at least 70 percent) is very effective against influenza, research shows.
-It kills a wide variety of bacteria and viruses.
+If you don't have access to one of the cleaners on the EPA's list, ethyl alcohol (at least 70 percent strength) is very effective against viruses.
 Diluted bleach is also a good cleaner.
-Spray your cleanser on surfaces and wipe them dry with a cloth.
-The chemicals will kill lingering pathogens within an hour.
+Spray your cleanser on surfaces and let them dry.
+The chemicals should kill lingering pathogens within an hour.

-Mr. Cuddles may have comforted your child while she felt ill, but the animal is now a vector for the virus.
-If stuffed animals can be washed and dried on hot settings, give them a bath.
+Mr. Cuddles may have comforted your child while she felt ill, but like other soft surfaces, the animal is now a vector for the virus.
+If stuffed animals can be washed and dried on hot settings, give them a bath, the CDC says.
 If they can't handle a wash cycle, the animals can "hibernate" for a few days—that will be enough time for the germs to die off.
-Beware of the 13 household items that can raise your risk of getting the flu.

 Everybody makes a trip through the kitchen, which makes it Ground Zero for passing around the flu.
-Wipe down all surfaces—especially handles and doors—to kill any lingering viruses.
-Dishcloths need to be run through the hot cycle on your washing machine; consider replacing dish sponges.
+Wipe down all surfaces—especially handles and doors—to kill any lingering viruses, Tierno says.
+Run dishcloths through the hot cycle on your washing machine.
+Replace dish sponges often (or don't use sponges at all as they are harder to disinfect), he says.
 It's also a good idea to quickly wipe down any food containers in cupboards that the ill person may have handled.
-Then check out these 10 natural flu remedies that will help you feel better faster.

 Your hands, one more time

-The most effective way to get sick is to touch an infected surface and then rub your eyes, scratch your nose, or wipe your mouth.
-Your hands can pick up the flu virus anywhere; when you touch your face, it's the same as putting down a welcome mat for illness.
-Whether you're caring for an ill loved one or recovering from being ill, keep washing your hands with warm water and soap—and skip the antibacterial type.
-Just make sure you aren't making one of these 10 hand-washing mistakes.
+The fastest way to get sick is to touch an infected surface and then rub your eyes, scratch your nose, or wipe your mouth, according to the National Institutes of Health.
+Your hands can pick up the flu virus anywhere.
+When you touch your face, it's the same as putting out a welcome mat for illness.
+Whether you're caring for an ill loved one or recovering yourself, keep washing your hands with warm water and soap—and skip the antibacterial type, Dr. Khoury says.
+Just make sure you aren't making one of these 10 handwashing mistakes.